Category: Financial Planning

 It’s important to always check with a tax or financial advisor to confirm whether a designated beneficiary is eligible for these exceptions.
 Penalties are high for noncompliance with distribution rules.
 Someone who fails to distribute the IRA on time faces a penalty of 50% of the amount that was supposed to be withdrawn but was not.
 Under current law, 2020 and beyond IRA inheritors who are not considered an eligible designated beneficiary must fully distribute the account.

-Does Inheriting My Mother or Father’s IRA Mean That I Have to Pay More Taxes under the Current Rules?
+Does Inheriting My Mother or Father’s Traditional IRA Mean That I Have to Pay More Taxes under the Current Rules?

 We’ve been hearing this question quite a bit.
-Distributing an inherited IRA balance over 10 years, versus over your lifetime, will accelerate your receipt of taxable income.
+Distributing an inherited traditional IRA balance over 10 years, versus over your lifetime, will accelerate your receipt of taxable income.
 In situations where someone inherits a large traditional IRA, distributions from that inherited IRA could very easily push the beneficiary into one or more higher tax brackets, depending on the strategy in place to empty the account.

-If you’ve inherited an IRA since January 1, 2020, you may want to consider working with a trusted financial advisor to help guide you in planning the most tax-efficient way to take yearly distributions from the account during the 10-year window so that you maximize the potential value of the gift received.
+If you’ve inherited a traditional IRA since January 1, 2020, you may want to consider working with a trusted financial advisor to help guide you in planning the most tax-efficient way to take yearly distributions from the account during the 10-year window so that you maximize the potential value of the gift received.

 Estate Planning Considerations